 N dreamed a dream of a future time, but he couldn’t remember what the future was any more.
 Why not?
 He put one foot in front of the other and like a red-tape enthusiast simply fantasised “going forwards”.
 The sensation of rushing towards a destination brought him to a juncture where the sign read, “No future.”

-If N was just a frivolous invention whose only purpose was to serve as a mode of entertainment or God forbid, “art”, then how could he trust himself?
-The truth was, by his own admission, N’s simulated reason for existence was simply to function.
+If N was just a frivolous invention whose only purpose was to serve as a mode of entertrainment or God forbid, “Art”, then how could he trust himself?
+The truth was, by his own admission, N’s simulated reason to simply function.
 Otherwise, he would only be a fiction.

 “He just wants to set the table now,” he thought to himself.